-BFF or die is a frantic and hectic puzzle party game for 1 to 4 players and is developed by ASA studio.
-It is available on Steam
+BFF or die is a frantic and hectic puzzle party game for 1 to 4 players.
+It was developed by ASA studio.
+It is available on Steam and Humble Bundle.
+The humble bundle link is a referral.
+I get a small commission if you purchase the game through it.

 BFF or die is a quirky puzzle co-op game.
 You play it from an overhead point of view and control one of four colorful characters attempting to rescue all the Orbees in a number of levels.
 You do this by running into them while avoiding mummies and ghosts that chase you through each maze-like stage.
 If you crossbred Pac-man with Overcooked, it would probably look a lot like BFF or Die.

-Playing single player often has you controlling the second character to work the needed tools anyway.
-It’s easy to control and fun in its own right, but you miss out on the social experience which is pretty important in these types of games.
+Playing single player often has you controlling a second character to work the needed tools anyway.
+It’s easy to control and fun in its own right.
+However you miss out on the social experience which is pretty important in these types of games.
 The levels do change slightly depending on the player amount which is a thoughtful and nice addition.

-The second to second gameplay is chaotic as one player might be collecting Orbees while another player stays back with the space-time machine to control the various gadgets attached to it.
+The moment to moment gameplay is chaotic as one player might be collecting Orbees while another player stays back with the space-time machine to control the various gadgets attached to it.
 You work together on the fly to solve the puzzles and figure out the fastest and most efficient way to collect all of the Orbees without getting run down by mummies and ghosts.

 Each level is pretty opened ended in how you can complete it, and usually, you have more than one option.
 Though to master each one you will need to be quick in determining how to grab the games artifacts (Think of the fruit in Pac-Man)